Plausible but Wrong: A case study on Agentic Failures in Astrophysical Workflows: Conclusion

 We presented a structured empirical evaluation of CMBAgent across two workflow paradigms and eighteen tasks spanning tool-grounded computation and research-grade Bayesian inference.
 Rather than focusing on aggregate success, our goal was to characterise \textit{how} and \textit{why} agentic systems fail, and whether those failures are detectable or silent.

 Across both workflows, a consistent pattern emerges.
 In the One-Shot setting, domain-context retrieval is the dominant performance driver: with an identical \texttt{GPT-4o-mini} backbone, final score improves from $\approx 0$ (Base LLM) to $0.15$ (no context) to $0.85$ (full context), a ${\sim}6\times$ gain.
-Without context, the primary failure mode is not execution failure but silent wrong computation—syntactically valid code that produces plausible but incorrect results.
+Without context, the primary failure mode is not execution failure but silent wrong computation---syntactically valid code that produces plausible but incorrect results.

 In the Deep Research setting, this failure pattern persists at the inference level.
-Under-constrained tasks fail systematically: degeneracies go undetected which yield physically impossible posteriors, yet results are reported as valid.
-Compositional workflows execute successfully but exhibit inter-trial inconsistency, systematic bias, and unstable parameterizations without caveats.
+Under-constrained tasks fail systematically: degeneracies go undetected, yielding physically impossible posteriors, yet results are reported as valid.
+Compositional workflows execute successfully but exhibit inter-trial inconsistency, systematic bias, and unstable parameterisations without caveats.
 Across all tasks, outputs are consistently plausible, but failures remain unreported.
 Failure transparency is the weakest dimension: the agent never proactively flags known pathologies in its own outputs.

 These findings highlight a critical risk for scientific deployment.
-Agentic systems do not primarily fail by crashing—they fail by producing confident, incorrect results or by silently breaking pipelines without diagnosis.
+Agentic systems do not primarily fail by crashing---they fail by producing confident, incorrect results or by silently breaking pipelines without diagnosis.
 Our evaluation framework, combining quantitative metrics for tool-grounded computation with structured qualitative assessment for scientific inference, provides a template for systematically identifying such failures.
 We argue that rigorous reliability evaluation is a prerequisite for deploying agentic AI in scientific workflows, where undetected errors can directly compromise scientific conclusions.